anuragkalra/COMP310_A2/README.md

 Printer program runs in the following way:
 Takes in a single positive integer argument which corresponds to the length of the queue, otherwise it is hardcoded with a value of 10.

+The project description (given by Professor Maheswaran) is also included in file "mini_PA2.pdf".